 “Big Qual,” or large-scale qualitative research, is an online platform where 50 to up to 1,000 participants answer questions, react to stimuli, and explain their thoughts to a qualitative researcher.
 Big qual combines the strengths of quantitative and qualitative research methods to uncover consumer insights.

-Large-scale qualitative sessions fuse qualitative knowledge with the benefit of quantitative scale.
+Large-scale qualitative sessions fuse qualitative knowledge with the benefit of a quantitative scale.
 The qualitative researcher develops a series of questions that can be changed at any point during the study.
 The moderator then leads the participants through the activities and encourages interaction.

 If the moderator begins to uncover insights beyond the initial queries, then he or she can concentrate on those aspects more.
-Since big qual occurs real-time, the moderator can easily change his or her strategy.
+Since big qual occurs in real-time, the moderator can easily change his or her strategy.
 During the big qual study, qualitative data is structured using natural language processing (AI).
 This allows the program to determine the most populous answers for analysis.
 The program also allows analysis by demographic and attitudinal segmentation.

 To encourage interactivity, most large-scale qualitative research platforms, such as Remesh or Groupsolver, require the participants and the moderator to be present at the same time.
-However, other platforms allow participants to log on throughout a 3 to 5 day time span.
+However, other platforms allow participants to log on throughout a 3 to 5-day time span.
 Text analytics platforms, like Ascribe, help the moderators analyze open-ended answers once the large-scale qualitative session is completed.

 To make it short and simple: yes.

 MDRG is ready to use large-scale qualitative research (Big Qual) with our clients.
-Drawing upon on partnerships and experience, we discovered solutions to the common big qual challenges.
+Drawing upon partnerships and experience, we discovered solutions to the common big qual challenges.
 The four advantages of large-scale qualitative research listed above are only the tip of the iceberg.
 Participants are more comfortable sharing opinions anonymously online.
-The online setting also removes group bias as participants cannot see others answers until they answer.
+The online setting also removes group bias as participants cannot see other answers until they answer.
 Additionally, AI advancements helped text coding become more accurate, producing results in a shorter amount of time.